rochars/wavefile/ROADMAP.md

 - Handle ID3 tags
 - Handle RF64 (fully)
 - Handle Wave64
+- Convert mono to stereo and stereo to mono
+- Concat two or more wave files

 ## Planned changes
 Items in this list may require a major version update.